brummer10/ToneShiftEQ/README.md

 second-order IIR filters for true zero-latency operation.

-Dynamic processing is performed independently for each band, allowing frequency-selective compression using configurable Threshold and Ratio controls.
+Dynamic processing is performed independently for each band, allowing frequency-selective compression/expanding using configurable Threshold and Ratio controls.

 Both engines share the same user interface and parameter model, allowing instant switching depending on the application.